Albumin

 Clinical Significance: Bicarbonate is the second largest fraction of the anions in plasma.
 Included in this fraction are the bicarbonate (HCO3-) and carbonate (CO32-) ions, as well as the carbamino compounds.
 At the physiological pH of blood, the concentration of carbonate is 1/1000 that of bicarbonate.
 The carbamino compounds are also present in such low quantities that they are generally not mentioned specifically.

-Together with pH determination, bicarbonate measurements are used in the diagnosis and treatment of numerous potentially serious disorders associated with acid-base imbalance in the respiratory and metabolic systems.
+The bicarbonate content of serum or plasma is a significant indicator of electrolyte dispersion and anion deficit.
+Together with pH determination, bicarbonate measurements are used in the diagnosis and treatment of numerous potentially serious disorders associated with acid base imbalance in the respiratory and metabolic systems.

 Specimen Handling:

-1. Tubes containing gel should be centrifuged within 2 hours of collection.
+3. All samples must be centrifuged within two hours of collection.

 Specimen Stability: